 Tariff data intended for domestic sales shall be made available to railway undertakings and to third parties which are authorised to sell, and also to authorised public bodies, at least as long in advance as it is the case for tariff data intended for international or foreign sales.

-The above process and the information used for it in respect of tariff data intended for domestic sales shall comply with the technical document(s) to be developed by the Agency (see Annex II).
+The above process and the information used for it in respect of tariff data intended for domestic sales shall comply with the technical document(s) :

+B.1 (see Annex III),

+B.2 (see Annex III),

+B.3 (see Annex III).

+CEN/TS 16614-3

+.

 Handling of information on contact details of the railway undertaking

 This basic parameter lays down how the railway undertaking shall provide information about its official website from which customers can obtain accurate information.